 - Take reasonable precautions to protect the privacy of students for whom abuse or neglect is suspected from those who do not have a legitimate need to know.

 - Know current state laws and the school system’s procedures for reporting child abuse and neglect and methods to advocate for students’ physical and emotional safety following abuse/neglect reports.

 - Connect students who have experienced abuse and neglect with services provided through the local school district and community agencies.

 - Abide by the Family Educational Rights and Privacy Act (FERPA), which defines who has access to students’ educational records and allows parents/guardians the right to review the records and challenge perceived inaccuracies in their child’s records.

 - Advocate for the ethical use of student data and records and inform administration of inappropriate or harmful practices.

-- Recognize the difficulty in meeting the criteria of sole-possession records.
+- Recognize the difficulty in adhering to FERPA’s definition of sole-possession records.